Friday, 1 February 2013

 Use Flickr's annotation tools or create a Prezi to highlight the ways in which your magazine is designed to attract and address your audience.
 Why would they buy it and what would keep them interested?

-What is the Unique Selling Point of your magazine, which you expect to attract your audience?
+Point of your magazine, which you expect to attract your audience?

 Refer to the fact that you constantly asked for feedback from your audience throughout the production process.